René Capain Bassène

 Freelance:

-René Capain Bassène was arrested in 2018 and received a life sentence on June 13, 2022, for complicity in murder, attempted murder, and criminal association over the January 6, 2018, killing of 14 loggers in the protected forest of Boffa Bayotte in Senegal’s Casamance area.
-The Court of Appeal in Casamance’s main city of Ziguinchor upheld Bassène's sentence in August 2024, according to a copy of the judgment, reviewed by CPJ.
+René Capain Bassène was arrested in 2018 and received a life sentence on June 13, 2022, for complicity in murder, attempted murder, and criminal association over the January 6, 2018, killing of 14 loggers in the protected forest of Boffa Bayotte in Senegal’s southern Casamance area.
+As of May 2026, the journalist and author was in detention in Ziguinchor, Casamance’s largest town.

-Bassène also told CPJ that he received a call from MFDC member Oumar Ampoï Bodian, who initially received a life sentence for the killings but was acquitted in the 2024 appeal.
-Bodian told CPJ that he had called Bassène, an expert on the region, to ask what had happened in the forest.
+Bassène told CPJ he also received a call from MFDC member Oumar Ampoï Bodian, who initially received a life sentence for the killings but was acquitted in the 2024 appeal.
+Bodian told CPJ that he called Bassène, as an expert on the region, to ask what had happened in the forest.

 At least 25 people were arrested in connection with the killings, but virtually all were acquitted.
 Seven told CPJ that they were forced to implicate Bassène or to sign inaccurate interview records.

-A relative of Sané told CPJ on condition of anonymity that he gave Sané's number to the journalist after the killings because Bassène was looking for information and "had no contact in Toubacouta."
+A relative of Sané told CPJ, on condition of anonymity, citing fear of reprisals, that he gave Sané's number to the journalist after the killings because Bassène was looking for information and "had no contact in Toubacouta."

 Bassène denied sending the emails and being a member of the MFDC communications team.
 The court refused his request for an expert opinion on the emails.